-Oregon Wild works to protect and restore Oregon’s wildlands, wildlife and waters as an enduring legacy for all Oregonians.
+Oregon Wild works to protect and restore Oregon’s wildlands, wildlife, and waters as an enduring legacy for future generations.

 View an archive of Oregon Wild newsletters.

 Remember when we were ONRC?
 Learn about the name change here.

 Our Vision for Equity, Diversity, and Inclusion:

 To better fulfill Oregon Wild's mission to protect and restore Oregon's wildlands, wildlife, and waters as an enduring legacy for future generations, we will weave enhanced diversity, equity, and inclusion into the fabric of our planning and everyday work.
 By evolving our internal systems and practices to build and nurture strong, authentic relationships with people of different cultures, backgrounds, and experiences, we hope to accomplish better diversity, equity, and inclusion.